buildkite/lifecycled/README.md

 ## FAQ

-1. What is the required environment variables?
+Q: What is the required environment variables?\
+A:
 ```bash
 LIFECYCLED_HANDLER
 LIFECYCLED_SNS_TOPIC